Keibert Ruiz Player Props: Nationals vs. Diamondbacks

 Keibert Ruiz At The Plate

-- Ruiz is hitting .238 with eight doubles, seven home runs and 14 walks.
+- Ruiz has eight doubles, seven home runs and 14 walks while hitting .238.

-- He has homered in 12.0% of his games this year, and 3.3% of his trips to the dish.
+- Looking at the 50 games he has played this season, he's hit a long ball in six of them (12.0%), and in 3.3% of his trips to the plate.

-- Ruiz has had an RBI in 19 games this season (38.0%), including four multi-RBI outings (8.0%).
-He has also driven in three or more of his team's runs in two contests.
+- Ruiz has driven home a run in 19 games this year (38.0%), including more than one RBI in 8.0% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.